ideaportriga/nexus-bridge/README.md

 # Nexus Bridge
-Nexus is a JS library that wraps a Siebel Presentation Model and allows building sophisticated UI for Siebel using modern JS frameworks.
+[`Nexus Bridge`](https://pro.ideaportriga.com/offers/siebel-nexus19) is an open-source JavaScript library that wraps the Siebel Open UI Presentation Model layer and exposes the necessary methods that allow building UI for Siebel using modern Javascript frameworks like React, Angular or Vue.js.

 ## Documentation
 The [Wiki](/../../wiki) provides the Nexus Bridge library documentation.